With the grass coming through thick and fast, many of you are undoubtedly wondering what, if anything, to feed your horse.

 What is a balancer?

-Balancers are small, nutrient dense feeds (often pellets) designed to provide a concentrated supply of vitamins, minerals and protein.
-Due the low feeding rate, balancers provide negligible amounts of energy (calories), starch and sugar per daily serving, making them the ideal choice for good doers.
+Balancers are small, nutrient dense feeds (often pellets) designed to provide a concentrated supply of vitamins, minerals and amino acids.
+Due to the low feeding rate, balancers provide minimal amounts of energy (calories), starch and sugar per daily serving, making them the ideal choice for good doers.
 Depending on the balancer you choose, they may also contain added functional ingredients such as pre and probiotics for digestive support and glucosamine for joint support.

 Horse feed balancer